-The Pimm’s Cup was introduced to New Orleans at the famous Napoleon House in the 1940s.
+Pimm’s Cup was introduced to New Orleans at the famous Napoleon House in the 1940s.
 When Emperor Napoleon was captured by the British in 1815 and exiled to the Island of St. Helena, the Mayor of New Orleans famously offered Napoleon sanctuary.
-This was not to be, but Napoleon House persisted, first being in the Impasto family for 101 years and then purchased by the Brennan family in 2015.
-Pimm’s Cup, at only 50 proof, was introduced to New Orleans in the 1940s, with a slightly different recipe that its U.K. counterpart.
+This was not to be, but Napoleon House persisted, first being in the Impasto family for 101 years and then being purchased by the Brennan family in 2015.
+Pimm’s Cup, at only 50 proof, was introduced to New Orleans in the 1940s, with a slightly different recipe than its U.K. counterpart.
 This gin-based, refreshing aperitif has become a summertime favorite in the American South for obvious reasons.

 Ramos Gin Fizz

-What’s in it: Gin, heavy cream or milk, lemon juice, lime juice, simple syrup, powdered sugar, orange flower water, egg white, club soda (to top).
+What’s in it: Gin, heavy cream or milk, lemon juice, lime juice, simple syrup, powdered sugar, orange flower water, egg white, and club soda (to top).

 This frothy floral cocktail was named after the bartender Henry Ramos who is said to have invented it in 1888.
 It was also reportedly the favored drink of Huey Long, Louisiana’s most infamous governor.
 The Ramos Gin Fizz gets its fizzy part from the combination of orange flower water and egg white, requiring prolonged and vigorous shaking to reach the right texture.
 Legend also has it that during Carnival 1915, Ramos’s bar employed over 30 bartenders to mix this famous drink, to meet the demand.

-What’s in it: Rye whiskey or cognac, bitters, sugar, lemon peel and an absinthe substitute (such as Pernod or Herbsaint).
+What’s in it: Rye whiskey or cognac, bitters, sugar, lemon peel, and an absinthe substitute (such as Pernod or Herbsaint).